Greta Kline: Career

 Kline started performing and recording independently under the alias Ingrid Superstar.
 She released a number of lo-fi recordings mainly under her Bandcamp account.
 In early 2010s, she was also introduced to the music community of Purchase College, which introduced her to independent Double Double Whammy record label.
 In late 2011, she started to perform under the alias Frankie Cosmos, a name coined by her now ex-boyfriend Aaron Maine of the band Porches.
 Maine played drums for Frankie Cosmos and Kline played bass for Porches at one point in time.

 In 2014, Kline released her debut studio album as Frankie Cosmos, Zentropy, with her backing band.

 Kline released the EP Fit Me In on November 13, 2015, on Bayonet Records.

 Kline released her second studio album, Next Thing, on April 1, 2016, on Bayonet Records.

 On April 12, 2017, Frankie Cosmos announced a slew of tour dates and that they recently had signed to Sub Pop records.
 They stated around this time that they are working on a new album.
 On June 9, 2017, Kline opened for IAN SWEET and Girlpool at Warsaw in Brooklyn as part of her new project Lexie.
 Joined by Warehouse members Alex Bailey and Doug Bleichner, their first release is on Bandcamp and it is called "Record Time!".

 In January 2018, Kline released the lead single "Jesse" from the album Vessel.
 The album was released on March 30, 2018, through Sub Pop records.
 On March 13, 2019, Kline released "Haunted Items", featuring just herself on vocals and piano.
 The band Frankie Cosmos released their fourth studio album, Close It Quietly on September 6, 2019.

 Two of Kline's songs, "Fool" and "The End", were both showcased during two episodes on the Netflix series Hilda, the series finale of which she also made the original song "Uncrossed Path" for.
-Her song "Sappho" was also featured in Heartstopper for its queer nature.
+Her song "Sappho" was also featured in Heartstopper.

 Throughout the first few months of quarantine (during the COVID-19 pandemic), Kline did weekly Instagram livestream performances.

 On August 2, 2022 the band announced their new album, Inner World Peace via Sub Pop.

 On February 22, 2024, she released the single "Guess What to Do" / "Calling It a Night" in collaboration with Cody Fitzgerald of Stolen Jars as haha same.

 On June 27, 2025, the band released its sixth studio album, Different Talking, via Sub Pop.